 Disclosure process in Scotland

-Certain roles within Scouting require a Disclosure check to be completed as part of the Appointments Process.
-This page explains more about Disclosure checking for those who hold roles in Scotland.
+Certain roles within Scouts require a disclosure check to be completed.
+This page explains more about disclosure checking for those who hold roles in Scotland.

 To find out which roles require a Disclosure please see the Table of Scottish Appointments.